Nitrokey/nitrokey-documentation/source/components/software/nk-app2/passwords.rst

 Verification Requirements
 *************************

 If a PIN has been set, it must be entered before making any changes.
-You are allowed only 8 attempts before lockout.
+You are allowed only 8 attempts otherwise you will not be able to access or create new credentials and you will need to perform a factory reset in order to use this feature again.

 For certain actions, you will be prompted to press your Nitrokey to continue.
 Watch for a flashing green light on your Nitrokey device and icon.